ui-testing-academy/ui-testing-academy.github.io/_posts/2020-08-30-separate-your-tests-from-test-automation-framework.md

 ---
-title: DSL - 1
+title: '[WIP] Seperate your code from test automation framework'
-subtitle: Subtitle for "DSL - 1"
+subtitle: 'Subtitle for "[WIP] Seperate your code from test automation framework"'
-categories: [general, dsl]
+categories: [general, best-practices]
 author: alex
 ---